dfdao/game/eth/contracts/Tokens.md

 Another way to visualize the `tokenId` is by highlighting each chunk: `0x**ff**_00_**00**_00_**00**_00_...`

 Each chunk allows for 2^8 (256) unique pieces of information.
-If you need more than 256 properties of a token, you can use an additional chunk
+If you need more than 256 properties of a token, you can use an additional chunk.

+For example, if you wanted to add a new property to an Artifact called `Weather`, you use the next chunk(s) to encode that value.
+You would have 256 options for what `Weather` an Artifact could have.

 This architecture allows us to encode information about a Dark Forest token in the `tokenId` itself, and, more importantly, it allows to create a copy of a token just by using the same `tokenId`.